 Individuals and couples considering divorce may wonder about different options concerning the divorce process and may have heard of collaborative divorce.
-The divorce process commonly lends itself to time, cost and a variety of disputes.
-The family law and divorce process seeks to help families resolve divorce-related issues and a collaborative divorce is one option that may help.
+The divorce process commonly lends itself to time, cost, and a variety of disputes.
+The family law and divorce process seek to help families resolve divorce-related issues and a collaborative divorce is one option that may help.

-The collaborative divorce process involves the divorcing parties, their representatives and may also involve outside professionals, such as counselor or accountants, which can result in more desirable big- picture outcomes based on the needs and goals of the parties and their ability to compromise when necessary.
-The collaborative divorce process can help reduce stress and help divorcing couples more easily reach outcomes everyone can live with.
+The collaborative divorce process involves the divorcing parties, their representatives and may also involve outside professionals, such as counselors or accountants, which can result in more desirable big-picture outcomes based on the needs and goals of the parties and their ability to compromise when necessary.
+The collaborative divorce process can help reduce stress and help to divorce couples more easily reach outcomes everyone can live with.

 Source: Findlaw.com, “How Collaborative Law Works: FAQs,” Accessed Oct.
 21, 2015